IFAlonso/domosystem-espnow/README.md

-# Fuzzy switch v1.0 -  domosystem-espnow
+# Domosystem-espnow

 A simple network system.
 Each device attached to the net can support the followings specifications:
 - Switch and control a load: bulb or electronic device.
+- Read sensor values.
+- Network communication under ESP-NOW protocol.